Medically reviewed on May 18, 2018

 Trichinosis (trik-ih-NO-sis), sometimes called trichinellosis (trik-ih-nuh-LOW-sis), is a type of roundworm infection.
 Roundworm parasites use a host body to live and reproduce.
-Occurring primarily among meat-eating animals (carnivores) — especially bears, foxes and walruses — the infection is acquired by eating roundworm larvae in raw or undercooked meat.
+Infection occurs primarily among meat-eating animals (carnivores) such as bears and foxes, or meat- and plant-eating animals (omnivores) such as domestic pigs and wild boar.
+The infection is acquired by eating roundworm larvae in raw or undercooked meat.

 When humans eat undercooked meat containing trichinella larvae, the larvae mature into adult worms in the intestine over several weeks.
 The adult worms then produce larvae that travel through various tissues, including muscle.
 Trichinosis is most widespread in rural areas throughout the world.